nawforce/apex-assist/README.md

 # Apex Assist

 This extension provides advanced tools for supporting Salesforce Apex development.
-Currently it demos the ability to find unused methods & fields.
-This version is *Experimental* in two ways:
+This version is *Experimental* in that it only supports finding unused methods & fields as an example analysis, the extension will highlight other code problems but only those that might impact this analysis.

-* It does not rely on having a JVM installed, the language analysis code  has been cross compiled to JavaScript for use with VSCode.
-This has reduced the performance so it should only be used with smaller projects.
+## Performance

-* Finding unused methods & fields is just an example analysis, the extension will highlight other code problems but only those that might impact this analysis.
+The extension is written in Scala and cross compiled to JavaScript.
+This means there is no need to have Java installed but the use of just JavaScript does impact performance.
+This version adds a filesystem cache to reduce analysis time.

-Performance improvements and more analysis features will be added in future releases.
+The first time you run over a new product the cache will be empty and it may take a few minutes for the analysis to complete, subsequent analysis on the same or similar projects should complete in a few seconds.

 ## QuickStart